mslinn/git-stats-scala/README.md

 Tries to continue processing remaining git repos if an exception is encountered.

   -a, --author <value>   author to attribute
-  -d, --dir <value>     directory to scan (defaults to current directory) -i, --ignore <value>  additional filetype to ignore, without the leading dot (can be specified multiple times) -I, --Ignore <value>  additional subdirectories to ignore, without slashes (can be specified multiple times) -v, --verbose         show per-repo subtotals)
+  -d, --dir <value>      directory to scan (defaults to current directory) -f, --from <value>     First date to process (yyyy-MM-dd) -i, --ignore <value>   additional filetype to ignore, without the leading dot (can be specified multiple times) -I, --Ignore <value>   additional subdirectories to ignore, without slashes (can be specified multiple times) -m, --previousMonth    Same as specifying --from={2017-07-08} and --to={2017-08-07}
-  <yyyy-mm>             year or month to search (defaults to the date for the previous month, for example 2017-07)
+  -t, --to <value>       Last date to process (yyyy-MM-dd) -v, --verbose          show per-repo subtotals)
+  -y, --previous365days  (Default) same as specifying --from={2016-08-07} and --to={2017-08-07}
   --help                 prints this usage text
 ```

 For example, to get all-time totals for the current git user (per git directory), type: